-The Friends of The Women’s Library have supported The Women’s Library over more than thirty years and through many changing circumstances.
+The Friends of TWL have supported The Women’s Library over more than thirty years and through many changing circumstances.
 Our members raise funds for the enhancement of the collections in all their variety.
-We have, for example, purchased rare items at auction, financed the digitisation of recorded interviews, and the mounting of exhibitions, and have sponsored both an undergraduate essay prize and a graduate research fellowship to encourage deeper study of the collections.
-Friends enjoy organising visits to places and collections of special interest in British women’s history, as well as women’s history walks and talks.
-These events are advertised on the website and circular emails to members, and notices include the many events of interest at the London School of Economics.
+We have, for example, purchased rare items at auction, recorded interviews with activists, financed the digitisation of newspapers, registers and the mounting of exhibitions, and we sponsor both undergraduate and masters’ essay prizes to encourage deeper study of the collections.
+Friends enjoy organising visits to places and collections of special interest in British women’s history, as well as a programme of talks and discussions addressing women’s history more generally.
+These events are advertised on the website and in circular emails to members, and notices include the many events of interest at the London School of Economics and elsewhere.

 Title image: Dame Millicent Fawcett, Miss Fawcett, Miss Garrett and Mrs Strachey after Royal Assent to Equal Franchise Act, 2 July 1928.